Milswanca/VertexAnimationDocumentation/docs/quick-start.md

    - For optimizing material costs: Use **Vertex Animation**

 ### 2. Select Animations
 After choosing your animation type, you'll see a window displaying all compatible animations for your mesh.
-Select the animations you want to include in your Vertex Animation Asset.
+Select the animations you want to include in your [VA Asset Collection](va-asset-collection.md).

    ![Animation Selection](assets/quick_1.png)